 Every detail related to kale and guinea pigs and even the nutritional facts will be explained in the following sections of the article.
-Next to the health benefits we will of course mention any possible risks that kale can cause guinea pigs.
+Next to the health benefits, we will also mention any possible risks that kale can cause guinea pigs.
 Let’s start!

 Is Kale Good for Guinea Pigs? | Health Benefits

-- Not fattening – kale is low in fat so even if it’s consumed in high amounts, it cannot change the weight of your guinea pig.
+- Low in fat – Kale is low in fat.
+So, even if it’s consumed in high amounts, it cannot change the weight of your guinea pig.
 It is leafy and light, so there is no risk of obesity.

-- Healthy blood vessels – because it is low in fat, kale is healthy for the blood vessels, and with kale the whole cardiovascular system will stay functional.
+- Healthy blood vessels – Because it is low in fat, kale is healthy for the blood vessels.
+With kale, the whole cardiovascular system will stay functional.

-- Increases thirst – this can be a good thing if your guinea pig is not fond of the water bottle!
-Kale contains sodium and this could increase the thirst so the cavy would drink more from its water bottle.
+- Increases thirst – This can be a good thing if your guinea pig is not fond of the water bottle.
+Kale contains sodium.
+This could increase the thirst so the cavy would drink more from its water bottle.

-- Healthy blood – kale contains good amounts of iron.
-The iron makes the blood strong and with that comes energy as well.
+- Healthy blood – Kale contains good amounts of iron.
+This iron makes the blood strong and with that comes energy as well.
 The deficit of iron results in anemia and low energy or insufficient appetite.

-- Less stress and healthy organs – the vitamin B6 makes all of the organs healthy, but most importantly it removes stress so guinea pigs can sleep much better!
+- Less stress and healthy organs – The vitamin B6 makes all of the organs healthy.
+Most importantly, it removes stress so guinea pigs can sleep much better.

 Nutrition Facts of Kale for Guinea Pigs

 These are the nutrition facts per 100 g of kale (around 3.5 oz of kale):

 - Low in calories – 49 calories.
 This is not much for a vegetable and is not fattening as well.